 - 1NM = 1.151 statute miles

-In the world of aviation, distance is generally measured in nautical miles, with the exception of visibility, which is usually stated or forecasted in statute miles.
+While flying, distance is generally measured in nautical miles and visibility is usually stated or forecasted in statute miles.

 - MPH: In statute miles, speed measurements are given in miles per hour, the same as in vehicles.

 - Knot: The standard speed measurement in aviation is the knot.
 One knot is equal to one nautical mile per hour.
 Airspeed indicators on aircraft are calibrated in knots.

 Bureau International des Poids et Mesures.
 "The International System of Units (SI)."
 Page 127.
 Accessed Jan.
 9, 2020